 For 2011-12, the target for Mumbai (city and suburbs) is approximately Rs 8,000 crore, and for the entire state, it is around Rs 16,000 crore.
 Senior revenue officials admitted that the target set for this financial year is very high and they are struggling even to reach anywhere close to it.

-Thorat added, "People who feel that the ready reckoner rates quoted are exorbitantly high are free to submit their documents/instruments to the stamp office under the adjudication process by paying a nominal adjudication fees, wherein either the market or ready reckoner rates, whichever is lesser, will be charged. "
+Thorat added, "People who feel that the ready reckoner rates quoted are exorbitantly high are free to submit their documents/instruments to the stamp office under the adjudication process by paying a nominal adjudication fees, wherein either the market or ready reckoner rates, whichever is lesser, will be charged. "'Unjustified'

 After learning of the impending hike, Advocate Vinod Sampat, president, Stamp Duty and Registration Payers Association, said, "The hike is unjustified, particularly when property rates are chasing away buyers and eroding our revenues."